Institutes of National Importance

-In India, an Institution of National Importance (INI) refers to a premier public higher education institution granted special status by an act of the Parliament of India.
+In India, an Institution of National Importance (INI) refers to a premier public higher education institution granted special status by the constitution or an act of the Parliament of India.
 Such institutions are recognized for their pivotal role in developing highly skilled personnel within a specified region of the country or state.
 Institutes of National Importance enjoy special recognition, greater autonomy, and direct funding from the Government of India.

+At the inception of the Constitution of India, the Seventh Schedule declared Banaras Hindu University and Aligarh Muslim University as institutes of national importance.
+Subsequently 32nd Amendment in 1973 added University of Delhi to the schedule.
+Other institutions are accorded as INI by legislations or statutory orders.

 Common Acts

 Architecture

 The Schools of Planning and Architecture (SPA) are declared as Institutes of National Importance through the 'School of Planning and Architecture Act, 2014' and its subsequent amendments.